megasanjay/CSCI-150---Project/README.md

 # CSCI-150---Project

-Still waiting on melvin's customer implementation.
-We planned on using an array of vectors for each table so go forth with that information however you will :)
+Waiting on Emilio's order implementation.

+Visual studio project is up.
+Download 'Visual Studio Community' here : https://www.visualstudio.com/downloads/

-Also use this file to bring up issues or use the group text
+Please use this file to bring up issues or use the group text